Ismoh/NoitaMP/README.md

 I had to build the network library by my own, because Noita provides its own lua51.dll.
 I had struggle to build it, if you are interested in, I've added all the necessary build files inside of .building/dll_building.7z and here you can see the [stackoverflow question](https://stackoverflow.com/questions/70048918/lua-5-1-package-loadlib-and-require-gcc-building-windows-dll) I've created.

----

-### Noita Together Reference

-[Noita Together](https://github.com/soler91/noita-together) is a mod I was inspired by trying to do my own mod!
-It's awesome and it's more or less a reference to this.
-You really should try Noita Together!
-(Just to be clear, there is no 'stolen' code.)